xyproto/env/README.md

 Returns true if `DISPLAY` is set or `WaylandSession()` returns true.

+## Set

+Takes the name of the environment variable to be set and an optional string value.
+If no string is given, `1` is used as the value.

+## Unset

+Takes the name of the environment variable to unset.

 ### Other functions

 There are also: `Float64`, `Float32`, `Uint64`, `Uint32`, `Uint16`, `Uint8`, `Uint`, `Int64`, `Int32`, `Int16` and `Int8` functions available.

 ## Example